brodieG/fansi/DEVNOTES.md

     > substr_ctl("", 2, 4, carry = "\033[33m")
     [1] "\033[33m\033[0m"

-* It's possible we messed up and `sgr_to_html` had carry semantics whereas other stuff did not.

-* Check whether anything other than `substr_ctl` uses `state_at_pos` and thus the assumptions about carry being handled externally might be incorrect.
-* Rationalize type checking on entry into C code given that state init already checks many of them.
 * Move the interrupt to be `_read_next` based with an unsigned counter?
 With maybe the SGR reads contributing more to the counter?
 What about writes?
 Is there a more universal way to check for interrupts?
 Main issue is that it's